decarlof/project/doc/source/devguide.rst

 Clone the repository
 ====================

-The next thing you want to do is to clone the repository you just created in in your personal GitHub space to your local machine.
+The next thing you want to do is to clone the repository you just created in your personal GitHub space to your local machine.

 You can do this by clicking the **Clone in Desktop**  button in the bottom of